JJWallis/sunnyside-agency/README.md

 ### Useful resources

--  [CSS Centering Complete Guide](https://css-tricks.com/centering-css-complete-guide/) - This article helped me with regards to centering the mobile navigation as the viewport grew wider.
+-  [CSS Centering Complete Guide](https://css-tricks.com/centering-css-complete-guide/) - This article helped me with centering the mobile navigation as the viewport grew wider.

 ## Author